waqaskanju/Leader-board/README.md

 # Sample Repo

 This Repo is for learning how to use API.
-In this example we will access the learder board api
+In this example we will access the leader board api

 ## Built With

 -HTML
 -CSS
 -JavaScript
+-Webpack

 # Project Name